Royals will not attend World Cup, confirms PM Theresa May

 Princes Charles, William and Harry have all been present at previous major tournaments, but May made it clear that would not be the case in Russia this year.

-"There will be no attendance by ministers - or indeed members of the royal family - at this summer's World Cup in Russia," the prime minister said.
+"There will be no attendance by ministers - or indeed members of the royal family - at this summer's World Cup in Russia," she said.

 "The Russian state was culpable of the attempted murder.